 Hours: June 9-10 and 16-17: 11am-7pm.
 July–September: Monday-Thursday 11am-7pm; Friday-Sunday 11am-8pm.
 October: Friday 12-5:30pm; Saturday-Sunday 10am-6pm.

 Moved to Queens from Coney Island for the 1964 World’s Fair, this classic carousel is located next to the Queens Zoo and about a 2-minute walk from the New York Hall of Science.

 Forest Park Carousel

 Northwest Entrance (Woodhaven Boulevard and Forest Park Drive), Forest Park

-This merry-go-round reopened last year and is undergoing a refurbishment process that will keep it turning for future New Yorkers.
+Created in 1890, this carousel is the only carousel that is also a designated New York City landmark.
 Take a spin on one of the 49 horses or ride in a chariot as you listen to vintage organ music.

 Barbara Hrbek Zucker Bug Carousel